AdleyLu/rplus.github.io/_posts/core-samples/2013-03-25-jQuery-intro.md

     10. odd::
         + [Append style tags when styling 15 or more elements](http://jonraasch.com/blog/10-advanced-jquery-performance-tuning-tips-from-paul-irish)
+          > be careful at style numbers limit (32) at old IE

 5. jQuery odd
     1. use jquery core function: